OpenMOSS/Language-Model-SAEs/README.md

 - **server:** A simple FastAPI server for serving the dictionaries to the frontend.
 - **tests:** Unit tests for the core codebase.
 - **notebooks:** Jupyter notebooks for analyzing the learned dictionaries.
-- **checkpoints:** By default, checkpoints of the trained dictionaries will be saved in this directory.
+- **results:** By default, results of training and analysis will be saved in this directory.
-- **analysis:** By default, the analysis results will be saved in this directory as HuggingFace datasets.

 ## Training a Dictionary